koenswings/service-kolibritest/README.md

-# service-kolibritest
+# service-kolibri

-Build files for the Kolibri service.
+Build files for the Kolibri servicea.

-Based on v0.18.0-beta1
+Based on Commit 0b44855 of https://github.com/learningequality/kolibri